gustaoliv/gustaoliv/README.md

 - ⚙ Systems Engineering Student
 - 👩‍💻 Developer in early career looking to learn.
-- 📊 Interested in Python and Data Science
+- 📊 Interested in Python, Django and Back-End Development

 <div>
   <a href="https://github.com/gustaoliv">